LeoJ0515/Dynamic-Lecturer-Content-Management-Profile/README.md

 Run the SQL script from the file database.sql (included in this repository) to create all tables: users, profile, teaching, research_projects, publications, supervision, awards, appointments, invited_talks, research_areas.

-dont forget to insert your own email and password , is bottom there😊 and disable RLS
+dont forget to insert your own email and password , is bottom there😊 and disable RLS At the same time , from left toolsbar --> storage --> + New Bucket （Set As Publick Bucket) for storing image
 ```

 ### Step 3: Get your Supabase API credentials